Closius/crypto_trading_research/README.md

 Calculate the best stock exchange pairs to use for arbitrage.

 - Get all pairs that available on provided list of stock exchanges with USDT coin
 - Collect ohlcv from provided list of stock exchanges.
+Collect data based on `timeframe` and `limit` (number of ohlcv) since the current date.
-Efficient: Stocks are living in separate processes
+  Simultaneously from different stocks which are served in separate processes

 Calculate and plot for all pairs.
 Plots are organized by stock exchange pair - ranked from best to use to the worse.